Contheo04/OSRH-frontend/README.md

-# OSRH frontend
+# **SRH frontend**
-hard coding mmmmmmmm so good
-mmmm hard coded sidebar mmmmm
-i love databases mmmmmm
-USER ADDEDD mmmhmhmhmhhmhmhmhm
+hard coding mmmmmmmm so good mmmm hard coded sidebar mmmmm i love databases mmmmmm USER ADDEDD mmmhmhmhmhhmhmhmhm

-__NO HARD CODING THE SIDEBAR BUT CSS IS MID \O/ YIPPEEEE__
+**NO HARD CODING THE SIDEBAR BUT CSS IS MID \\O/ YIPPEEEE**

-## NO LONGER HARD CODED IM FREE
-front end is moslty done now with only some features missing
+**NO LONGER HARD CODED IM FREE** front end is moslty done now with only some missing feautures....
+15%